kodecocodes/english-style-guide/README.md

 Animation view

-camera (when talking about the GameObject)
+camera (when talking about the GameObject or when talking about cameras in general)

 Camera (when talking about the Camera component)